dcodev1702/aks_tomcat_with_fluentbit_sidecar/README.md

 # AKS - Tomcat w/ Fluent-bit (sidecar)
 ## Azure Kubernetes Service (AKS)
-* Tomcat (openjdk11) Container w/ Fluent Bit as a side car to send telemetry from /usr/local/tomcat/logs to STDOUT where the AMA Daemon Set will then send the telemetry to ContainerLogV2
+* Tomcat (openjdk11) Container w/ Fluent Bit as a sidecar to send telemetry from /usr/local/tomcat/logs to STDOUT where the Azure Monitor Agent (AMA) Daemon Set will then send the telemetry to ContainerLogV2

 1. Authenticate to AKS  <br />